BrenoFischer/gradys-gs/README.md

 Remember to insert, inside config.ini file, the correct IP + Port, on [post] category, if changed to a specific IP, when running the command above.

 ## Connecting to home page
-You should be able to connect to the home page now, acessing, on your browser, the IP/PORT the server is up, on default: localhost:8000.
+Now you should be able to connect to the home page, acessing, on your browser, the IP/PORT the server is up, on default: localhost:8000.

 # Project Struct